 On the other side, a possible point of contact might be Konstantin Kilimnik, who the FBI believes has ties to Russian intelligence.
 A former employee of Manafort’s firm, Kilimnik was sometimes described as “Manafort’s Manafort,” while Manafort reportedly called him “my Russian brain.”
 A poorly redacted court filing from Mueller’s team inadvertently revealed that Manafort gave Kilimnik detailed polling information during the campaign and discussed a Ukrainian peace plan, then lied about both to Mueller, even when he was supposedly cooperating.
 Mueller charged Kilimnik with conspiracy to obstruct justice and obstruction of justice for allegedly attempting witness tampering during the Manafort investigation.

-Trump confidant Roger Stone: Charged with lying to Congress
+Trump confidant Roger Stone: Convicted of lying to Congress

 Former National Security Advisor Michael Flynn: Pleaded guilty to lying to investigators